sinbad/SUQS/docs/Waypoints.md

 Once a nut has been collected, the task isn't complete, but this specific waypoint should be disabled.

+## Multiplayer support

+Waypoints are replicated; only the server-end component is actually linked to the quest, and it updates whether it's current based on quest state changes.
+On the client end, you can only rely on updates to `IsCurrent` and `IsEnabled` (and their associated events), but that is enough to display waypoints for all players.

 ## More Info